 In the late afternoon, you will return to Sapa where you can relax in your hotel.
 (B,L)

-Overnight U Sapa Hotel or similar
+Overnight Aliana Boutique Sapa Hotel and Spa or similar

-Today you will travel to the Bac Ha market which is the largest minority peoples market in Northwest Vietnam.
+Today you will travel to the Bac Ha market (Sunday only) which is the largest minority peoples market in Northwest Vietnam.
 Alive with the bright colours and extravagant costumes of the local people, here you will meet different tribal groups such as Flower Hmong, Black Dzao, Tay and Phu La, as well as other minority groups who come from far and wide to buy and sell a wide variety of goods and livestock.
 You will have time to wander around the market, enjoy the atmosphere and have fun trying out your trading skills with the friendly local people.

 In the afternoon, you will embark on a 2 hour walk to visit Ban Pho – A Flower Hmong village where the villagers live a simple life but are renowned for their kindness and hospitality.
 Situated on a mountain cliff side, the rooftops of nearly 500 village homes appear as nests along the escarpment.
 It’s here where the beauty of the highlands is most captivating, and paired with the serene village backdrop makes a lasting impression.
 (B,L)